mmellado/js4noobs/README.md

 ## Expressions & Statements

 Variables help us store data.
-But the fun starts when we use this data to check whats happening in our page and do something about it.
+But the fun starts when we use this data to check what's happening in our page and do something about it.
 To do these kinds of checks we use a combination of expressions and statements.

 Expressions are pieces of code that produce a value and can be written wherever a value is expected.
 An example of an expression would be the value of a variable.